“It is beyond bread’

-This workshop is suitable for anyone baking sourdough who is interested in mental health but will also suit people who are working in the mental health sector such as psychiatrists, occupational health practitioners, mental health nurses, social workers, psychologists, councillors and community support workers.
+This workshop is suitable for anyone baking sourdough with an interest in mental health, and will also suit people who are working in the mental health sector such as psychiatrists, occupational health practitioners, mental health nurses, social workers, psychologists, councillors and community support workers.
 If you are wondering if this is a relevant course for you, please get in touch and we will be happy to discuss this further.

 What is a sourdough workshop?